andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Viewing for this day: TBD
 Optional: Send me via email a link to a single Google Slide (nicely designed, with images) plus a one paragraph explanation, about a game you'd like to present on for up to 5 minutes, and the aesthetic attributes you're going to focus on in your discussion.
 This isn't extra credit - just do it if you'd enjoy telling us about your favorite game.
 (I maintain the right to veto if I think you don't focus sufficiently on any aesthetic elements of the game.)

+Supplementary Reading:
+[David Graeber - <i>What's the point if we can't have fun?></i>](https://thebaffler.com/salvos/whats-the-point-if-we-cant-have-fun
+)

 ____________________________________